apache/pulsar/site/docs/latest/clients/go.md

 In order to use [TLS encryption](../../admin/Authz#), you'll need to configure your client to do so:

 * Set `EnableTLS` to `true`
-* Set `TLSTrustCertsFilePath` to the path to the TLS certs used by your client and the broker
+* Set `TLSTrustCertsFilePath` to the path to the TLS certs used by your client and the Pulsar {% popover broker %}

 Here's an example: